If you are planning on applying to MSU, the fee for the application is $38.

 Transfer student admissions is moderately difficult.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

 |Academic GPA||Very Important|